sandeepnegi1996/ObsidianNotes/_inbox/home setup.md

 Dimensions : 31.5"D x 63"W x 28 "H
-for depth i need to check how much wide i can take the item in the home
+for depth i need to check how much wide i can take the item in the home for height also I need to check with the vendor